opnfv/compass4nfv/docs/how-to-use-compass4nfv/documentation-compass4nfv.rst

 How to build a customized ISO
 =============================

-If you want to use official ISO to deploy Compass4nfv, you can jump over this section.
+If you want to use Compass4nfv official ISO to deploy the environment, you can jump over this section.

 This section indicates how to add additional packages and how to build a new compass4nfv ISO file so that Compass4nfv would install the additional packages automatically during the deployment.